banisterious/obsidian-oneirometrics/ISSUES.md

 > **Note:** For detailed instructions on using Chrome DevTools to diagnose performance issues, see [PERFORMANCE_TESTING.md](PERFORMANCE_TESTING.md).

-> **Ribbon Button Visibility Bug:** There is a bug where the Dream Scrape Tool and Open Metrics Note ribbon buttons do not respect their individual visibility toggles in settings.
-When both toggles are off, both buttons are hidden as expected, but when only one is off, both buttons remain visible.
-For the current plan and progress on this issue, see [RIBBON_BUTTON_BUG_PLAN.md](RIBBON_BUTTON_BUG_PLAN.md).
+> **Ribbon Button Visibility Bug:** [RESOLVED, May 2025] This issue is now resolved.
+The root cause was an Obsidian API limitation.
+The plugin now uses a single toggle for both ribbon buttons.
+See the archived plan: [docs/issue-archive/RIBBON_BUTTON_BUG_PLAN.md].

 ## Recent Issues and Fixes